yulongtan/module6-functions/README.md

 # we can also use functions directly when storing to variables
 phi <- .5 + sqrt(5)/2  # 1.618...

-# we can even pass the result of a function as a parameter to another!
+# we can even pass the result of a function as an argument to another!
 # watch out for where the parentheses close!
 print(min(1.5, sqrt(3)))  # prints 1.5
 ```